MrMarrant/SCP-035/STEAM.md

 [*]  French
 [*]  English
 [/list]
-Send me a request if you want me to integrate other languages, and I'll send you the original file for translation.
+Send me a request if you want me to integrate other languages.

 [h2]Common questions[/h2]
 [h3]How to get the entity or the weapon ?[/h3]

 Get the entity or weapon from the [b]SCP[/b] section.

+[h3]Where does the map/sound/model come from ?[/h3]

+Credit section, with link and name

 [h3]Can i edit your addon ?[/h3]